03LimbuA/Sales-Analysis---Walmart/README.md

 > 3. Creating a new column `month_name` regarding sales in which month (Jan, Feb, Mar).

-The table created, including the 3 new columns, can be viewed here:
+The table created, including the 3 new columns, can be viewed here: [TABLEwalmartRESULTS.csv](https://github.com/03LimbuA/Sales-Analysis---Walmart/blob/main/TABLEwalmartRESULTS.csv)

-Conduct analysis on the data to understand the different product lines, the products lines performing best and the product lines that need to be improved.
+## The Analysis
-Sales Analysis
+**(The coding used to find these results can be found in this file: [WalmartSQLqueries.sql](https://github.com/03LimbuA/Sales-Analysis---Walmart/blob/main/WalmartSQLqueries.sql)**

-This analysis aims to answer the question of the sales trends of product.
-The result of this can help use measure the effectiveness of each sales strategy the business applies and what modificatoins are needed to gain more sales.
+How many unique cities in the data?
-Customer Analysis
+3

-This analysis aims to uncover the different customers segments, purchase trends and the profitability of each customer segment.
+In which city is each branch located?

 ![Image 15-01-2025 at 15 47](https://github.com/user-attachments/assets/ebe54f20-002c-4c8f-a404-e20af55b4c55)